Putins Opposition: Dead, Jailed Or Exiled - UrduPoint

 Charged with embezzlement shortly after, he went into exile and obtained Ukrainian citizenship.

-He now heads the political wing of the Freedom of Russia Legion, an underground resistance group and militia that has claimed responsibility for attacks inside Russia.
+He now heads the political wing of the Freedom of Russia Legion, an underground resistance group and militia that has claimed responsibility for attacks inside Russia as well as a week of cross-border armed raids leading up to the election.

 Recent Stories